yabusygin/rttp/doc/specification.md

 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+Ansible is a registered trademark of Red Hat, Inc. in the United States and other countries.